DOL Reissues 17 Withdrawn Opinion Letters: Why It Matters

-Bottom line for employers — although the reissued opinion letters do not overturn any laws or introduce new ones, the content has provided considerable new guidance for employers to scrutinize.
+The bottom line for employers — although the reissued opinion letters do not overturn any laws or introduce new ones, the content has provided considerable new guidance for employers to scrutinize.
 If employers make changes within their own business in response to the guidance given in the letters, they could argue that the opinion letters serve as a written ruling for purposes of setting wage-hour policy, as stated in the Portal-to-Portal Act of 1947.

-Employers must exercise care in relying on the opinion letters to make decisive change within their business structure.
+Employers must exercise care in relying on opinion letters to make decisive changes within their business structure.
 For instance, based on Opinion Letter FLSA2009-29, the owner of a construction business may interpret that as long as they pay their project supervisors a minimum of $455 per week, they are exempt from the FLSA’s minimum wage and overtime requirements, and are no longer eligible to earn overtime pay.